 B. Context of Related Passages

-The same or a similar list of peoples features in a number of passages: The same or a similar list of peoples features in a number of passages.
+The same or a similar list of peoples features in a number of passages.
 In Gen 15:18–21, the list spells out to Abraham the implications of God’s promise of the country of Canaan.
 In Deut 7:1, it relates to Yahweh’s choice of Israel, and their obligation to “devote” them and not intermarry with them (see the comment on 23:23–33).
 In Deut 20:17, Moses gives no reason for the list; cf. Josh 3:10; 12:8; 24:11.
 In Judg 3:5, the list denotes peoples among whom the Israelites lived.
 In 1 Kgs 9:20; 2 Chr 8:7, they are a conscript labor force.
 In Ezra 9:1–2, they are people among whom the Israelites are intermarrying.
 In Neh 9:8, they are people in regard to whom Yahweh had fulfilled his promise.

-“Flowing with milk and molasses” also features frequently: “Flowing with milk and molasses” also features frequently.
+“Flowing with milk and molasses” also features frequently.
 In Lev 20:24, it relates to Yahweh’s promise to Israel, but it carries an obligation.
 In Num 13:27, the reconnoiter party acknowledge that this is the country’s nature, but note that its occupants are strong.
 In Num 14:8, Joshua and Caleb confirm that this is the country’s nature, but remind the people of Yahweh’s promise.
 In Num 16:13–14, Dathan and Abiram accuse Moses of having brought the people out of a country flowing with milk and molasses and not brought them into another one.
 In Deut 6:1–3, Moses urges the people to comply with Yahweh’s biddings so that they may enjoy the land flowing with milk and molasses.
 In Deut 11:8–12, Moses repeats this bidding with a claim that actually the country is better than the one from which they have come.
 In Deut 26:9, Moses pictures them acknowledging that Yahweh has brought them into this country.
 In Deut 26:15, Moses pictures them praying for Yahweh’s blessing on this land that he will have given them in fulfillment of his promise.
 In Deut 27:3, Moses pictures them setting up rocks inscribed with Yahweh’s commands on their arrival in this country.
 In Deut 31:20, Moses imagines them turning their backs on Yahweh when they have enjoyed the provision in this country.
 In Josh 5:6, Yahweh recalls that he did not fulfill his promise regarding this country for the exodus generation, who did not comply with his commands; cf. Ezek 20:15–16.
 In Jer 11:5, Yahweh affirms that the promise about enjoying the fruit of this country still requires that compliance.
 In Jer 32:22–23, Jeremiah notes that Yahweh did fulfill his promise to give them this country, but that they did not show that compliance.

 C. Exegetical Techniques/Hermeneutics Employed